dankorotin/ton-tutorials/README.md

-# Smart Contract Development for TON with Tolk
+# TON Smart Contract Development with Tolk

 Tolk is a smart contract development language for The Open Network (TON) blockchain, featuring a modern Kotlin-like syntax.
 Its compiler is a fork of the FunC compiler, so essentially, you get the same bytecode with a much friendlier syntax and fewer opportunities to make errors (see more on the differences and improvements [here](https://docs.ton.org/v3/documentation/smart-contracts/tolk/tolk-vs-func/in-detail)).